skienzmatishun/rippreport/content/p/chasing-your-tail/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Continuing our coverage of Fairhope’s legal blunders, Council President Jack Burrell and former Mayor Tim Kant dragged the city into an endless loop of costly litigation.
+Court transcripts prove city leaders created bogus regulations after the fact to block legitimate property development.
+Discover how council leadership spent eleven years running in circles on the taxpayers' dime.
 ---
 Fairhope is being held back by a City Council that is chasing its tail.
 The Catalyst, at large council, was successful in derailing any change of government.